vindeiatrix/mutants3/docs/logging_and_tracing.md

 ## Debug helpers
 - **Add items to current tile** (for quick setup while testing):
   ```
-  debug add item <item_id> [count]
+  debug add item <id|prefix|"Display Name"> [count]
   ```
-  Places one or more instances of `<item_id>` at your current coordinates.
+  Accepts catalog IDs (preferred), unique prefixes, or display names with or without quotes.
+Matching is case-insensitive and ignores leading articles (`a`, `an`, `the`).
+Hyphens and underscores are interchangeable for catalog IDs.
+Places one or more instances at your current coordinates.
 Useful to check wrapping of hyphenated names and inventory/ground overflow behavior quickly.

 ## What Tracing Logs